Office of Sponsored Programs

 Grant Preparation & Administration Seminars

 We offer a variety of seminars on preparing grant proposals and administering awards.
-Each semester a basic course in proposal development is offered, and mini-seminars focusing on specific topics are offered throughout the year (Grant Information on the Internet, Budget Development, Writing Competitive Proposals, Internal Grants at WKU, How to Administer Your Grant Funds).
-Register for upcoming seminars by calling the OSP main office at 745-4652.
+Each semester a basic course in proposal development is offered, and mini-seminars focusing on specific topics are offered throughout the year.
+For information, please see our list of upcoming seminars.

 Developing a budget requires attention to policies and regulations of your potential sponsor as well as the internal policies governing sponsored programs at WKU.
 We can assist you in this endeavor by providing you with a sample budget and tips on developing a budget that realistically reflects the costs of your proposed project.

 See our FAQs to find important information commonly needed for preparation of budgets.
-Included is information on the current rates for indirect costs, fringe benefits and travel
+Included is information on indirect costs, fringe benefits and cost share.

 Coordination of the Internal Sign-off Procedure

-Proposals submitted for external funding must first be approved through the University's
+Proposals submitted for external funding must first be routed through the University's

 Notifications of declined proposals are sometimes received by this office and sometimes are sent directly to the project director.
 Please contact us when you receive any official correspondence related to a proposal you have submitted.
 Not only will it assist us in maintaining accurate records, but we can also provide a follow-up consultation when a proposal has been denied funding.
 We can assist you in obtaining (and interpreting) reviewers' comments and revising your proposal for resubmission.